lab-antwerp-1/agile-group-4/planning/development-strategy.md

 ---

+## Title of website

+> "As a user I can read the title of the page"

+### Interface: Title of website

+- Title
+  - [ ] HTML: a title will be provided in the banner and also at the top of browser window
+  - [ ] CSS: a class will be applied for style

+---

+## Banner above navbar

+> "As a user I can see a nice banner at the top of every page"

+### Interface: Banner above navbar

+- Banner with nice car photos
+  - [ ] HTML: a banner will be designed and located in the header section
+  - [ ] CSS: a class will be created for style of banner container

+---

+## Navbar in every page

+> "As a user I can use navigation links under the banner in every page"

+### Interface: Navbar in every page

+- Navbar with navigation links
+  - [ ] HTML: a navbar with 5 links will be designed and located under the banner.
+  It will consist of Home, About us, Rent, Models, Contact us links.
+  - [ ] CSS: classes will be applied for style to the nav, ul, li, a tags

+---

+## Footer in every page

+> "As a user I can see Social Media account links in footer part of each page"

+### Interface: Footer in every page

+- Footer with Social Media account links
+  - [ ] HTML: a footer with 4 links will be designed and located at the bottom of each page.
+  It will consist of Facebook, Twitter, Gmail, Youtube links.
+  - [ ] CSS: classes will be applied for style to the links and footer container

+---

 ## Brief description about BNN car-rental

 > "As a user I can read a brief statement about BNN and click a button for details"